ghoshsubhradeep/pythonmp3player/README.md

 - download .exe file
 - run on your local device
 - choose any folder having audio files
-- select and press play.
+- select and press play
+- adjust the volume using scroll bar
 - you can choose pause, unpause, stop accordingly.